tranquochuy645/spotify-web-api-consumer/README.md

 ===========================

-A pure client-side React application that integrates with the Spotify Web API to provide a range of popular functionalities
+A pure client-side React application that integrates with the Spotify Web API to provide a range of popular functionalities.

 This app use Authorization code PKCE flow which is designed for client-side applications and enhances security by using a code challenge and verifier.
 It mitigates the risks associated with storing client secrets on the client-side.
-Learn more about the [PKCE Authorization Flow](https://tools.ietf.org/html/rfc7636).
+Learn more about the [Spotify PKCE Authorization Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow).

 Prerequisites
 -------------

-To run this project, you need to have a premium Spotify account
+To run this project, you need to have a premium Spotify account.

 Installation
 ------------
-The module ["SpotifyController_PKCE"](https://github.com/tranquochuy645/spotify-web-api-consumer/blob/main/src/lib/spotifyController/index.ts) in "src/lib/spotifyController/index.ts" can be reused as a standalone module, which can handle Authorization code PKCE and some other itergration with Spotify API inside a client-side application
+The module ["SpotifyController_PKCE"](https://github.com/tranquochuy645/spotify-web-api-consumer/blob/main/src/lib/spotifyController/index.ts) in "src/lib/spotifyController/index.ts" can be reused as a standalone module, which can handle Authorization code PKCE and some other itergration with Spotify API inside a client-side application.

 Or you can install the full project following these instructions below